-It’s called stalking and it is a serious crime.
+It’s called stalking, and it is a serious crime.
 Stalking is underreported by men for many reasons.
-Men report feeling ashamed and embarrassed when they are victimized by a female.
+Men report feeling ashamed and embarrassed when they are victimized by a woman.

-I don’t want you to blame yourself but you should take immediate action.
-I won’t belabor the point, but here are a few quick tips below that will help.
+I don’t want you to blame yourself, but you should take immediate action.
+I won’t belabor the point, but here are a few quick tips that will help:

-- Stop calling her even if it’s to say “Hi I’m just checking on you”.
-Listen, you are giving her the wrong message.
+- Stop calling her even if it’s to say, “Hi, I’m just checking on you."
+You are giving her the wrong message.